Lucy-Family-Institute/presqt/docs/target_integration.rst

         readable_name                str      Human readable name of the Target for the front end status_url                   str      Url which is 200 OK if the API works. supported_actions            array    Actions the target supports.
-Only make actions true when action is working resource_collection          bool     Get all resources for the user in this target resource_detail              bool     Get an individual resource's details resource_download            bool     Download a resource
+Only make actions true when action is working resource_collection          bool     Get all top level resources for the user in this target resource_detail              bool     Get an individual resource's details resource_download            bool     Download a resource
         resource_upload              bool     Upload a resource